-The College strongly encourages participation in January Term.
+The college strongly encourages participation in January Term.
 Students may also work, travel, or study elsewhere in January.
 From time to time, the other private colleges make courses open to Hampshire students.
 At the University of Massachusetts Amherst, January Term courses are offered through the Division of Continuing Education, which is not part of the Five College interchange.
 Students may participate in the courses, but must pay the required fees and request a separate transcript.

 January Term is considered part of the fall semester.
 Students on leave of absence during the fall semester may not enroll in January Term courses.
-Students on field study during the fall semester may enroll in January Term courses only with special permission from the dean of academic support and advising.
-Field study students who obtain this permission must live oncampus and pay the fees for tuition and room as listed in the fee brochure distributed by student financial services and on the student financial services Web site.
+Students on field study or exchange during the fall semester may enroll in January Term courses only with special permission from the dean of academic support and advising.
+Field study students who obtain this permission must live on campus and pay the fees for tuition and room as listed in the fee brochure distributed by student financial services and on the student financial services Web site.
+Fall term Hampshire exchange participants who obtain this permission will not be required to pay additional tuition fees. but will be assessed housing fees on a program-byprogram basis.